Naruno/Naruno/docs/creating_a_app/embedded.md

 The embedded applications must have a communication section that written in python.
 And this files must be in some rules.

-- Decentra-Network
+- Naruno
   - decentra_network
     - apps
       - App_Name
         - App_Name_main.py

-_If you use a test network you can change the "Decentra-Network" folder with your test network node folders ex.
-"Decentra-Network-0"._
+_If you use a test network you can change the "Naruno" folder with your test network node folders ex.
+"Naruno-0"._

 In this files you should write a function that catch the new datas of your application.
 Naruno will send the new data to this function but you must check and organize your data.